observIQ/terraform-provider-bindplane/docs/GOVERNANCE.md

 Decisions are made based on consensus between maintainers.
 Proposals and ideas should be submitted as a github issue or PR.

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, then a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to arbitrate and the final decision will be made.
-Decision making process should be transparent to adhere to the principles of the BindPlane Terraform Provider project.
+Decision making process should be transparent to adhere to the principles of the Bindplane Terraform Provider project.

 ## Credits